Marcello Nizzoli: Inventions and awards

 Nizzoli's two best-known design projects are the Olivetti typewriter Lexicon 80 (1948) and the Necchi Mirella sewing machine (1957).
 He also designed the iconic Aurora 88 fountain pen (1948).
-He continued his architectural work, along the lines laid down by Persico in the early 1930s, working towards the integration of the arts with architecture, as in the E.N.I. office block (1956–8; with G. M. Oliveri) at San Donato Milanese, Milan.
+He continued his architectural work, along the lines laid down by Persico in the early 1930s, working towards the integration of the arts with architecture, as in the Eni office block (1956–8; with Giuseppe Mario Oliveri) at Metanopoli, in San Donato Milanese, Milan.

 He was awarded the inaugural Compasso d'Oro in 1954 for his design of the Olivetti Lettera 22 portable typewriter, and he received a second Compasso d'Oro in 1957 for the Mirella sewing machine.